NebylytsiaKyrylo/clinical-data-etl-processor/README.md

 - **Merge**: Combine datasets into a single, comprehensive view
 - **Load**: Export analysis-ready CSV for downstream analytics

-The pipeline is fully tested, documented, and production-ready.

 ## 2. Objective

 Deliver a clean, unified dataset combining: